Cognitive Skills for Learning & Life

 Problem Solving

-Academic skills and the Common Core are the subjects we learn in school: math, literature, science, history, languages, etc. Students with weak cognitive skills may have many difficulties in academic learning.
-Tutoring is focused on providing encouragement, support, and instruction in academic subjects: math, writing, science.
+Academic skills and the Common Core are the subjects we study in school: mathematics, literature, science, history, languages, etc. Students with weak cognitive skills may have many difficulties in academic learning.
+Tutoring focuses on providing encouragement, support, and instruction in academic subjects such as mathematics, writing, and science.
 It is usually necessary for most of a student’s academic career.

 Reading

-Students struggling to read would begin cognitive skill training with an emphasis on strengthening auditory processing skills.
-The students also strengthen their skills of attention, visual processing, short-term and long-term memory, and logic and reasoning.
-The therapy includes brain training exercises which are challenging and fun.
+Students struggling to read would begin cognitive skills training with an emphasis on strengthening auditory processing.
+The students also strengthen their attention, visual processing, short- and long-term memory, and logic and reasoning skills.
+The therapy includes challenging, engaging brain-training exercises.

 Read personal testimonials from past clients and parents.